-Under the new Section 4433, the Association's policy is to record a write-down to a capital asset's fair value or replacement cost when conditions indicate that a capital asset is impaired.
+The Association's policy is to record a write-down of a capital asset's fair value or replacement cost when conditions indicate that a capital asset is impaired.
 Such conditions include when the capital asset no longer contributes to an organization's ability to provide goods and services or when the value of future economic benefits or service potential associated with the capital asset is less than its net carrying amount.
 Write-downs are recognized as an expense in the statement of revenue and expenditures and are not reversed.